mrhieu/takethatdesign/README.md

 # Take That Design Homepage

-Run on Jekyll.
+Used to run on Jekyll.
+Now Gatsby.
+I'll explain why and how in my upcoming article.

 Free host by Github Page.